From Winter through Spring, TAIS is hosting 3 emerging Toronto animation artists, each for 3-weeks, to engage in production of a new animated work.

 Studio talk: April 19, 7pm

 Lee D’Angelo is a multidisciplinary visual artist working off the grid in Toronto as tattoo artist.
 Lee’s practice is informed by feminist and queer politics, which through this lens interrogates contemporary notions of the body.
-Often by using normative representations of gender found in pop culture, they dissect and reclaim what it means to identify as a woman.
+Often by using normative representations of gender found in pop culture, Lee dissects and reclaims what it means to identify as a woman.

 For the duration of their residency, Lee will be producing a short clay-animation exploring queerness as it relates to notions of wildness and untamable forces of nature like hurricanes and earthquakes which wreak havoc on society.
 Using Lee Edelmen’s words, “Queerness can never occupy and identity, only disturb one,” as a jumping off point, this animation explores the disruptive force of queerness as a vital catalyst for positive change on normative notions of gender identity.
 Beginning in a crystal cave, the subjects of this animation follow a trickling stream into day light where the find themselves on the belly of a giant.
 From there, chaos ensues.